 opens its golden petals.

 The seventh and eighth stanzas bring in more images just as fantastical as those which have come before them.
 He cries for his sister or sisters during this period, and young Tomino continues to suffer.
 The youth’s desperation in these lines is the clearest of all the images.
 The speaker brings in another important one, though, that of buttercups.
 It is important to note.
-Perhaps, thatches flowers come into the story after the speaker has asserted that there are no flowers in hell.
+Flowers come into the story after the speaker has asserted that there are no flowers in hell.

 Stanzas Eleven, Twelve, and Thirteen